lars-frogner/makemake.py/README.md

 ## Usage
 You can run *makemake.py* without any arguments to get usage instructions in a compact format.
 Here is a more in-depth description.

 #### Arguments
 The arguments to *makemake.py* are the names of the files you want to create a makefile for.
 The arguments are separated by spaces, and any arguments containing spaces must be surrounded with double quotes.
 The files can either be ordinary source code files (e. g. `.c` or `.f90`), header files (`.h`) that get included in the code or library files (`.a` or `.so`) that are used.

 For files residing in the current working directory, only the name of the file needs to be specified.
 For files lying in a different folder, the absolute path (starting with `/`) or relative path (starting with `./`) must be added in front of the filename.

 #### Language and compiler
 The script will automatically recognize the programming language based on the file extension of the source files.
 You can specify the compiler to use with the `-c` flag.
 Just write the name of the compiler directly following the flag.
 The default option will be a compiler from the GNU Compiler Collection, i. e. `gcc` for C and `gfortran` for Fortran.
+If you want to specify a custom name for the final executable, add `-x` followed by the new name.

 #### Search paths
 An alternative to specifying individual paths is to add one or more search paths.
 For source files this is done with the `-S` flag.
 Just add `-S` somewhere in the argument list, followed by the (absolute or relative) paths that you want to include in the list of search paths.
 Then, if the script fails to find a source file in the working directory, it automatically searches the paths specified in the list of search paths.
 This is useful if you have several source files residing in the same directory.
 There is an equivalent `-H` flag for header file search paths, and an `-L` flag for library search paths.
 These can all be combined arbitrarily, so e. g. `-SH` would specify paths to search for both source and header files.

+#### Creating libraries
+In addition to generating makefiles for the creation of executables, *makemake.py* can generate makefiles for the creation of static or shared libraries.
+To do so, use the `-l` flag, followed by the name you want for the library.
+If the name has the `.a` extension, the resulting makefile will produce a static library.
+If it has the `.so` extension, it will produce a shared library.
+Note that none of the input source files may result in executables when you use the `-l` flag.

 #### Using the makefile
 Here is a list of the available arguments you can add after `make`:

 - `debug`:   Compiles with flags useful for debugging.
 - `fast`:    Compiles with flags for high performance.
-- `profile`: Compiles with flags for profiling.
+- `profile`: Compiles with flags for profiling.*
-- `gprof`:   Displays the profiling results with gprof.
+- `gprof`:   Displays the profiling results with gprof.*
 - `clean`:   Deletes auxiliary files.
 - `help`:    Displays a help text.

+*Not available when creating libraries.

-You can also specify any additional compilation flags to use with the argument `FLAGS="<additional flags>"`.
+You can also specify any additional compilation flags to use with the argument `EXTRA_FLAGS="<additional flags>"`.

 #### Modifying flag groups
 The group of flags used when `debug` or `fast` is added depends on the compiler.
 You can modify which flags to use, or include flags for more compilers, by editing the *debug_flags.ini* and *performance_flags.ini* files.
 Each line in these files has the following format: `<compiler>: <flags>`.